 To better understand the potential risk of pesticide residues , we calculated hazard quotients (HQ) for individual pesticide residues.
 A score above 10,000 indicates that honey bees will consume more than their LD50 during their 10 day nursing phase.
 Only the very toxic insecticide prallethrin exceeded this threshold in 3 of 11 positive samples (Table 1).
 A HQ score above 1,000 indicates that honey bees are at risk of suffering sublethal effects.
 Overall 35 samples (5.5%) had individual pesticides that contributed more than 1,000 points to the HQ; these included the insecticides: bifenthrin, carbaryl, chlorpyrifos, cyfluthrin, fenpropathrin, the aforementioned prallethrin and permethrin, the neonicotinoids: clothianidin, imidacloprid and thiamethoxam, and the varroacide coumaphos (Table 1).

-Since we analyzed the individual pesticide residues in bee bread samples, we also calculated the HQ from the multiple residues detected in a single aggregate apiary level sample by summing the risk from all detected residues.
+Since we analyzed the individual pesticide residues in bee bread samples, we also calculated the HQ from the multiple residues detected in our single aggregate apiary level sample by summing the risk from all detected residues.
 This calculation assumes that HQ risks are additive and not synergistic or antagonistic.
 Overall 6.0% of samples (n = 38) exceeded the 1,000 pt safety threshold, and only 0.47% (n = 3) exceeded 10,000 pts (Table 1).
 These high risk samples all originated in Oregon and were contaminated with prallethrin (209-800 ppb).
-Due to these high risk samples, Oregon had a mean HQ of 5,670.0 ± 466.8, higher than all other states (Fig. 4, F34,597 = 4.64, p < 0.0001), followed by Nebraska with an HQ of 1,617.5 ± 466.8 due primarily to neonicotinoids, then FL, MA, WV, GA, OH, LA and MT with a mean range of 390.6 to 831.0 ± up to 466.8.
+Due to these high risk samples, Oregon had a mean HQ (for all years sampled) of 5,670.0 ± 466.8, higher than all other states (Fig. 4, F34,597 = 4.64, p < 0.0001), followed by Nebraska with an HQ of 1,617.5 ± 466.8 due primarily to neonicotinoids, then FL, MA, WV, GA, OH, LA and MT with a mean range of 390.6 to 831.0 ± up to 466.8.

 Varroacides: